blechschmidt/masswhois/README.md

 # MassWhois
-Single-threaded epoll-based concurrent whois client in Rust.
+Single-threaded epoll-based concurrent bulk whois client in Rust.

 ## Usage
 ```
-masswhois -c 10 -i queries.txt
+Usage: masswhois [OPTIONS] [OBJECT]...

+-c N       Number of concurrent lookups
+-s IP      Server IP address to use in case inference fails
+           Can be specified multiple times
+-o FILE    File where binary output is written to
+-i FILE    Query objects from file instead of using command line arguments
+--ip 4,6   IP version support.
+Preferred version first

+--no-infer-types      Do not infer the query type
+--no-infer-servers    Do not infer the query server
+--check-availability  Perform a domain availability check only.
 ```
-`-c` specifies the number of parallel connections to be opened at a time. `queries.txt` contains a list of domains to query for.

 ## State of development
-Currently, MassWhois is very limited in its functionality.
-IP addresses of whois servers are still hardcoded only as DNS resolution is not yet implemented as it may not be blocking.
-Most servers for domain whois are recognized automatically already and the `-s` argument is no longer required, but referrals (such as for .com domains) are not supported yet.
+Currently, MassWhois is in an early stage of development and the only supported objects are domains.

 ### Todo
 Support is highly wanted.
-- Implement whois server referral support
-- Implement DNS name resolution of whois servers
-- Implement query type detection
 - Improve Rust-specific coding style (see TODOs)
 - Implement timeouts
 - Implement display/statistics